vanOosterhoutLab/HybridCheck/README.md

 **An R package for simple visualisation of recombinant regions and mosaic genome structures.
 Including block detection and simple dating estimation.**
 **Visit the website ward9250.github.io/HybRIDS**

+# Recent Major Changes:

+1. The HybRIDS optional GUI has been re-written to be simpler to use and more compatible with the latest incarnation of the HybRIDS object system, which now uses reference objects instead of the S3 object system.
+The GUI is functional and has been tested but there may be bugs.

 # Introduction

 HybRIDS is an R package that began life as some code to allow colleagues to attractively visualize the mosaic structure of